Zwei: The Arges Adventure: Gameplay

 The game is reminiscent of dungeon crawlers, but includes a larger focus on RPG elements and puzzles.
 Players control two characters, Pipiro and Pokkle, and can swap between them at any time.
 Pipiro launches magic at enemies, while Pokkle fights with a drill-like weapon.
 Both characters can utilise elemental attacks to target enemy weaknesses, with Pipiro's elemental spells also allowing access to new dungeon areas.
 Scoring multiple hits on enemies increase the drop rate of spoils and earns combo badges, which lets the player initiate combo attacks that damage the entire screen.

 Players begin their adventure at Puck Village, where they can converse with NPC characters to gain clues to progress in their adventure.
 Immediately outside the village is the overworld of Arshes, where dungeons and other locations can be accessed.
 Dungeons are divided into several stages, with each stage possessing three floors.
 Many stages can be completed in different orders, although each stage offers a hint plate outside that shows the recommended Level to challenge it.
 At the end of each dungeon is a powerful dungeon boss who guards one of the goddess statues.

 Instead of defeating enemies to level up like in most RPGs, experience points are gained by consuming food items, which are dropped by monsters and obtained through other methods.
 Ten of the same food item can be combined, at Puck Village's restaurant, to create a higher tier food item that awards more experience than the individual items.
 Early on, players can obtain a pet, ranging from various species of cats and dogs, who will follow the main characters, assisting in collecting items dropped by enemies.
 Letting pets tag along also unlocks the highest level combo attacks.

 Beyond the main game, there are a number of special items that serve as desktop accessories and can operate while the main game is closed.
 The first accessory, obtained automatically, is the "Pet Monitor", a basic adventure game that stars the pet from the main game.
 Users can select one of two choices at various intervals, which can lead to the pet's level increasing or reward items in the main game.
 By default the game randomly makes choices and can progress without the user's influence.
-Other accessories include a calendar, clock, calculator, puzzle game "Mona Mona" and typing tutor "Typing with Ys".
+Other accessories include a calendar, clock, calculator, puzzle game "Mona Mona" and typing tutor "Typing of Ys".
 A shooting game called "Zwei!!
 Shooting" can also be accessed from the main game itself.